-It is recommended that such travel be postponed, particularly if it is to - or requires transit through - a country identified by the Commonwealth Government as a 'risk' country.
+It is recommended that such travel be postponed, particularly if it is to - or requires transit through - a country identified by the Commonwealth Government as a 'risk' country on its Smart Traveller website.

 The employer should work with the Medical Specialist to identify alternatives to that travel or to reschedule it for a time when the risks have reduced.
 The same risk assessment criteria mentioned above for work-related travel are applicable.